ericmok/django-grunt-boilerplate-v1/README.md

 django-grunt-boilerplate-v1
 ===========================

-Django Example Layout using Grunt for asset preprocessing
+Django Example Layout using Grunt for asset preprocessing.

-Compiles the **assets** folder to the **static** folder for specified apps
+Compiles the **assets** folder to the **static** folder for specified apps.

-You might need two terminals when developing.
+You might need **two** terminals when developing.
 One terminal is for watching js/less files, the other terminal for running the django dev runserver.